John Norris (soldier)

 Sir John Norreys.
 Oil on panel by an unknown author of the English school (1600 – 1629).

 Sir John Norris, or Norreys (ca. 1547 – 3 September 1597), of Rycote, Oxfordshire, and of Yattendon and Notley in Berkshire, was an English soldier.
 The son of Henry Norris, 1st Baron Norreys, he was a lifelong friend of Queen Elizabeth.

-The most acclaimed English soldier of his day, Norreys participated in every Elizabethan theatre of war: in the Wars of Religion in France, in Flanders during the Eighty Years' War of Dutch liberation from Spain, in the Anglo-Spanish War, and above all in the Tudor conquest of Ireland.
+An active English soldier, Norreys participated in multiple Elizabethan theatres of war: the Wars of Religion in France, Flanders during the Eighty Years' War of Dutch liberation from Spain, the Anglo-Spanish War, and the Tudor conquest of Ireland.

 Early life

 The eldest son of Henry Norreys by his marriage to Marjorie Williams, Norreys was born at Yattendon Castle.
 His paternal grandfather had been executed after being found guilty of adultery with Queen Anne Boleyn, the mother of Queen Elizabeth.
 His maternal grandfather was John Williams, Lord Williams of Thame.

 Norreys' great uncle had been a guardian of the young Elizabeth, who was well acquainted with the family.
 She had stayed at Yattendon Castle on her way to imprisonment at Woodstock.
 The future Queen was a great friend of Norreys' mother, whom she nicknamed "Black Crow" on account of her jet black hair.
 Norreys inherited his mother's hair colour so that he was known as "Black Jack" by his troops.

 Norreys grew up with five brothers, several of whom were to serve alongside him during Elizabeth's wars.
 He may briefly have attended Magdalen College, Oxford.

 In 1566, Norreys' father was posted as English ambassador to France, and in 1567, when he was about nineteen, Norreys and his elder brother William were present at the Battle of Saint Denis.
 They drew a map of the battle which formed part of their father's report to the Queen.